kobygold/MusicXML-Annotator/README.md

 Load MusicXML file by pressing "BROWSE" button or Drag&Drop to the input text box, then choose the desired annotations.
-The tools supports the following annotations:
+The tool supports the following annotations:
 - Diatonic Harmonica
 - Chromatic Harmonics - 10 holes
 - Chromatic Harmonics - 12 holes